Mercedes Benz Automatic Transmission Service and Repair

 Conductor Plug Leaking Fluid into Wiring Harness and Computer

 The conductor plug often leaks fluid to the external wiring harness which is attached to it.
 When this occurs, the leaking fluid can get drawn up through the wiring harness and can accumulate in the transmission control module.
+This is called wicking action, like a wick for an oil lantern.
 Oils, including transmission fluid, are not good conductors of electricity; however they can wreak havoc when introduced into sensitive electronic equipment, such as microprocessors.
 To correct this problem, the conductor plug must be replaced, the wiring harness must be cleaned of excess transmission fluid, and the transmission control module should be disassembled and sprayed clean with electrical contact cleaner.
 In most cases the transmission control module will revert back to proper operation, but in some cases it must be replaced.